faulconbridge/semsat/README.md

     a. the right to reproduce, adapt, distribute, perform, display, communicate, and translate a Work;

-    a. moral rights retained by the original author(s) and/or performer(s);
+    b. moral rights retained by the original author(s) and/or performer(s);

-    a. publicity and privacy rights pertaining to a person's image or likeness depicted in a Work;
+    c. publicity and privacy rights pertaining to a person's image or likeness depicted in a Work;

-    a. rights protecting against unfair competition in regards to a Work, subject to the limitations in paragraph 4(a), below;
+    d. rights protecting against unfair competition in regards to a Work, subject to the limitations in paragraph 4(a), below;

-    a. rights protecting the extraction, dissemination, use and reuse of data in a Work;
+    e. rights protecting the extraction, dissemination, use and reuse of data in a Work;

-    a. database rights (such as those arising under Directive 96/9/EC of the European Parliament and of the Council of 11 March 1996 on the legal protection of databases, and under any national implementation thereof, including any amended or successor version of such directive); and
+    f. database rights (such as those arising under Directive 96/9/EC of the European Parliament and of the Council of 11 March 1996 on the legal protection of databases, and under any national implementation thereof, including any amended or successor version of such directive); and

-    a. other similar, equivalent or corresponding rights throughout the world based on applicable law or treaty, and any national implementations thereof.
+    g. other similar, equivalent or corresponding rights throughout the world based on applicable law or treaty, and any national implementations thereof.

 2. **Waiver.** To the greatest extent permitted by, but not in contravention of, applicable law, Affirmer hereby overtly, fully, permanently, irrevocably and unconditionally waives, abandons, and surrenders all of Affirmer's Copyright and Related Rights and associated claims and causes of action, whether now known or unknown (including existing as well as future claims and causes of action), in the Work (i) in all territories worldwide, (ii) for the maximum duration provided by applicable law or treaty (including future time extensions), (iii) in any current or future medium and for any number of copies, and (iv) for any purpose whatsoever, including without limitation commercial, advertising or promotional purposes (the "Waiver").
 Affirmer makes the Waiver for the benefit of each member of the public at large and to the detriment of Affirmer's heirs and successors, fully intending that such Waiver shall not be subject to revocation, rescission, cancellation, termination, or any other legal or equitable action to disrupt the quiet enjoyment of the Work by the public as contemplated by Affirmer's express Statement of Purpose.